flutter/website/src/get-started/fwe/local-caching.md

 ## Caching images

-Caching images is similar problem space to caching regular data, albeit with a one-size-fits-all solution.
-The direct your Flutter app to use the file system to store images, use the [`cached_network_image` package][].
+Caching images is a similar problem space to caching regular data, though with a one-size-fits-all solution.
+To direct your Flutter app to use the file system to store images, use the [`cached_network_image` package][].

 * Video: [Package of the Week: `cached_network_image`][]